xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486B/20486B_MOD04_LAB_MANUAL.md

 - _Index_.
 This action gets a list of all the Photo objects and passes the list to the Index view for display.
 - _Display_.This action takes an ID to find a single Photo object.
 It passes the Photo to the Display view for display.
 - _Create (GET)_.This action creates a new Photo object and passes it to the Create view, which displays a form that the visitor can use to upload a photo and describe it.
 - _Create (POST)_.
-This action receives a Photo object from the Createview and saves the details to the database.
+This action receives a Photo object from the Create view and saves the details to the database.
-- _Delete (GET)_.This action displays a Photoobject and requests confirmation from the user to delete the Photo object.
+- _Delete (GET)_.This action displays a Photo object and requests confirmation from the user to delete the Photo object.
-- _DeleteConfirmed (POST)_.This action deletes a Photoobject after confirmation.
+- _DeleteConfirmed (POST)_.This action deletes a Photo object after confirmation.
 - _GetImage:_ This action returns the photo image from the database as a JPEG file.
 This method is called by multiple views to display the image.

 The main tasks for this exercise are as follows: